 Used to connect monofilament of similar or dissimilar sizes.
 This fly fishing knot is superior to the more popular Blood Knot in several ways.
 Most important, it has a stronger breaking strength and is better for joining widely divergent monofilament sizes.
 It's also easier to tie than a Blood Knot and usually among the first knots introduced when learning how to tie a fishing knot.

 Double Turle Knot

-This popular fly tying knot was designed exclusively for tying flies with up or down-turned eyes to the shank of a hook, this smaller fly fishing knot allows an excellent presentation by keeping the fly (especially nymphs) in line with your cast.
+This popular fly tying knot was designed exclusively for tying flies with up or down-turned eyes to the shank of a hook.
+Plus, this smaller fly tying knot allows an excellent presentation by keeping the fly (especially nymphs) in line with your cast.

 Works great for tying a monofilament leader to your fly line.
 Use a needle to create a hole through the center of your fly line and out the side.
 Next pull your leader line through the hole.
 Then use a nail as a brace so you can wrap the leader line around the fly line.

 Instead of running a needle through your fly line, line up the leader line, fly line and a small piece of stiff plastic tubing.
 Next wrap the leader line around the tube and fly line five to eight times.
 Then run the leader line through the tube and remove the tube.